NBISweden/workshop-reproducible-research/docs/git.md

 !!! note "Quick recap"
     We have now learned how to divide our work into branches and manage those:

-    * `git branch branch_name` - create a new branch
+    * `git branch <branch>` - create a new branch.
-    * `git checkout` - update files to match the versions in the given branch or tag name
+    * `git checkout` - move the repository to the state in which the specified branch is currently in.
-    * `git merge` - to merge one branch into another
+    * `git merge <branch>` - merge the specified branch into the current one.

 ## Tagging commits